SAP/spartacus-docs/_pages/dev/tag-management-system-examples.md

 This doc will briefly explain how to setup some of the most useful TMS solution on the market.
 For more details on the configuration and extensibility part, please check the main [TMS docs](tag-management-system.md).

+As mentioned in the [setup](tag-management-system.md#setup) instructions, Spartacus can handle the script "injection" to the DOM for you.
+This only applies to the TMS solutions that are supported out of the box (GTM and AELP).
+However, if you want to have the control over this part, or you have some complex use case, you can do it yourself by looking at the examples below.

 ## Google Tag Manager (GTM)

-Spartacus offers an out of the box support for GTM, and in order to configure it you need to first include a code snippet provided by GTM to your `index.html`.
+GTM requires an _iife_ function to be included in the DOM, which you can do in your `index.html`.
 The code snippet will look something like this:

 ```html
 <!-- Google Tag Manager -->